FBAR vs FATCA

 Best For

-- • Those with foreign stocks, bonds, or partnership interests
+- • Those with foreign stocks, bonds, partnership interests, or hedge fund investments

 Quick Comparison